imqueue/imqueue.com/tutorial/user-service.md

 be handled by a configured logger.
 This might be useful if you want to redirect all log outputs into some specific place or remote service.
-For example, you may want to use `winston` module to organize your logging and provide different transports to put debug info into some local storage and/or into remote service, like LogEntries, Sentry or Raygun, whatever else...
+For example, you may want to use `winston` module to organize your logging and provide different transports to put debug into some local storage and/or into remote service, like LogEntries, Sentry or Raygun, whatever else...

-Hence using `this.logger` is a good practice to ensure your logs can be easily managed and monitored at a single place.
+Hence, using `this.logger` is a good practice to ensure that your logs can be easily managed and monitored from a single place.

-Starting from this point we are ready to go implementing remote interface for our User Service.
+Starting from this point we are ready to go into implementing remote interface for our User Service.

 #### Exposing interface